LoyolaChicagoBooks/introcs-csharp/rst/strings2.rst

 .. index::
    string; @
    @ string literal
+   verbatim string with @

 Literal strings that are simply delimited by quotes ``"`` must start and end on the same line.
 There is also a notation for *\ @-quoting*, with an at-sign ``@`` before the first quote.
-In an @-quoted string, all characters are treated literally, including all backslashes.
+In an @-quoted string, all characters are treated verbatim, including all backslashes.
 Also the string may go on for several lines, and all newlines are included literally.
 (The csharp program does not recognize multi-line @-quoted strings.)